rsohlot/portfolio_profit_tracker/README.md

 else, create a csv ,sample file is in data/sample_data.

     PLEASE ADD IPO ORDER MANUALLY!!!
     To check the IPO order details.
-Fo to holdings in zerodha, click ... option button (available with sotck name), Click on "View Breakdown".You will get id, date purched about , quantity details.
+Go to holdings in zerodha, click ... option button (available with sotck name), Click on "View Breakdown".You will get id, date purched about , quantity details.

 step 3: run: